efernandezpascual/anthropogenic/doc/manuscript.md

-thriving with frequent disturbances in open situations (classes *Polygono-Poetea annuae*, *Sisymbrietea*, *Digitario-Eragrostietea* and *Papaveretea rhoeadis*) from communities preferring less frequent disturbances and more shade (classes *Cymbalario-Parietarietea diffusae*, *Epilobietea angustifolii* and *Bidentetea*).
+thriving with frequent disturbances in open situations (classes *Polygono-Poetea annuae*, *Sisymbrietea*, *Digitario-Eragrostietea* and *Papaveretea rhoeadis*) from communities preferring less frequent disturbances and shadier areas (classes *Cymbalario-Parietarietea diffusae*, *Epilobietea angustifolii* and *Bidentetea*).
 The major contributors to axis 2 (21% variance explained) were nutrient requirements and disturbance severity; it separated more nitrophilous